kortenkamp/Cindy3D/README.md

 This is the source code for Cindy 3D, a 3D plugin for the [Cinderella][] interactive geometry software.
-It was created by [Matthias Reitinger][] and Jan Sommer in 2010 and 2011, and is currently maintained by [Martin von Gagern][].
+It was created by [Matthias Reitinger][] and Jan Sommer between 2010 and 2012, and is currently maintained by [Martin von Gagern][].
 The 3D rendering is done through OpenGL using [JOGL][].
 The project is licensed under the [BSD two-clause license][license].